Ford joins 3M, GE in speeding up ventilator, respirator production

 Additionally, Ford said its U.S. design team was starting to test transparent full-face shields for first responders, which when paired with N95 respirator masks, could be an effective way of limiting exposure to the coronavirus.

-General Motors Co (GM.N) has also partnered with medical equipment maker Ventecis and is building ventilators at its plant in Indiana.
+General Motors Co (GM.N) has also partnered with medical equipment maker Ventec and is building ventilators at its plant in Indiana.

 Meanwhile, Fiat Chrysler Automobile NV (FCHA.MI), (FCAU.N) told employees in an email that the Italian-American automaker would start converting one of its China plants to ultimately make over 1 million masks a month to help combat the coronavirus outbreak.